congcong919/IT-project-VShare/README.md

 MongoDB database for data storage<br>
 Mongoose used to create a connection between MongoDB and the Node.js<br><br>

-Original github repository is at https://github.com/Kisupan/IT-PROJECT
+Original github repository is at https://github.com/Kisupan/IT-PROJECT<br>
+Product description and how to run app please see the product document